QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection: Experiments

 \subsection{Discussions}

 \textbf{Influence of the Query Threshold.} Here we investigate the accuracy-speed trade-off in our \csqTerm.
-We measure the detection accuracy (AP) and detection speed (FPS) under different query threshold $\sigma$ whose role is to determine if a grid (low-resolution feature point) in the input image contains small objects.
-Intuitively, increasing this threshold will decrease the recall of small objects but accelerate the inference since fewer points are considered.
-The accuracy-speed trade-off with different input size are presented in Figure~\ref{fig:ap-ar-fps}.
-For adjacent data markers in one curve, we increase $\sigma$ by 0.05 sequentially, and the leftmost marker denotes the performance when \csqAbrr~is not applied.
-We observe that even if a very low threshold (0.05) can bring us a huge speed improvement.
+We measure the detection accuracy (AP) and detection speed (FPS) under different query thresholds $\sigma$ whose role is to determine if a grid (low-resolution feature location) in the input image contains small objects.
+Intuitively, increasing this threshold will decrease the recall of small objects but accelerate the inference since fewer locations are considered.
+The accuracy-speed trade-off with different input sizes are presented in Figure~\ref{fig:ap-ar-fps}.
+We increase $\sigma$ by 0.05 sequentially for adjacent data markers in one curve, and the leftmost marker denotes the performance when \csqAbrr~is not applied.
+We observe that even a very low threshold (0.05) can bring us a massive speed improvement.
 This observation validates the effectiveness of our approach.
 Another observation is about the gap between the AP upper bound and lower bound of different input resolutions.
-This gap is small for large inputs, but huge for small inputs, which indicates that for higher-resolution input our \csqAbrr~can guarantee a good AP lower bound even if the query threshold is set to high.
+This gap is small for large size images, but huge for small size images, which indicates that for higher-resolution input our \csqAbrr~can guarantee a good AP lower bound even if the query threshold is set to high.

 \textbf{Which layer to start query?} In our \csqTerm, we need to decide the starting layer, above which we run conventional convolutions to get the detection results for large objects.
-The reason we do not start our \csqAbrr~from the lowest resolution layer are in two folds: 1) the normal convolution operation is very fast for the low-resolution features, thus the time saved by \csqAbrr~cannot compensate the time needed to construct the sparse feature map; 2) it is hard to distinguish small objects on feature maps with very low resolution.
+The reason we do not start our \csqAbrr~from the lowest resolution layer are in two folds: 1) The normal convolution operation is very fast for the low-resolution features, thus the time saved by \csqAbrr~cannot compensate the time needed to construct the sparse feature map; 2) It is hard to distinguish small objects on feature maps with very low resolution.
 The results are presented in Table~\ref{tbl-coco-start}.
-We find that the layer that gets the highest inference speed is $P_4$, which validates that querying from very high level layers such $P_5$ and $P_6$ would cause loss of speed.
-Then we observe that the AP loss gradually increases as the starting layer becomes higher, suggesting the difficulty for the network to find small objects in very low resolution layers. \\
+We find that the layer that gets the highest inference speed is $P_4$, which validates that querying from very high-level layers such as $P_5$ and $P_6$ would cause loss of speed.
+We observe that the AP loss gradually increases as the starting layer becomes higher, suggesting the difficulty for the network to find small objects in very low-resolution layers. \\

 \textbf{What is the best way to use queries?} We demonstrate the high efficiency of our \csqTerm.
 We propose two alternative query operations for comparison.
 The first Crop Query (CQ), in which the corresponding regions indicated by queries are cropped from the high-resolution features for subsequent computations.
 Note this type of query is similar to the AutoFocus~\cite{najibi2019autofocus} approach.
 Another one is Complete Convolution Query (CCQ) where we use regular convolutions to compute the full feature map for each layer, but only extract results from queried positions for post-processing.
 For CQ, we crop a $11 \times 11$ patch from the feature map, which is chosen to fit the receptive field of the five $3 \times 3$ consecutive convolutions in the detection heads.
 We present the results in Table~\ref{tbl-coco-query-method}.
 Generally speaking, all three methods can successfully accelerate the inference with negligible AP loss.
 Among them, our \csqAbrr~can achieve the fastest inference speed. \\